james-jw/xq-promise/README.md

 ```

 ## Whats included?
+In its current iteration the library includes 4 methods with several overloads.
+The methods are as follows:

 #### Methods:
 * defer
 * when
 * fork-join

-In its current iteration the library includes 3 methods with several overloads.
-The methods are as follows:
+* is-promise

 ### defer
 ```xquery